projectara/greybus-spec/source/module_interface_lifecycles.rst

    ensure it can be resumed successfully if it remains SUSPENDED, then the procedure defined in :ref:`lifecycles_resume` is subsequently followed.

-4. The :ref:`lifecycles_connection_closure_epilogue` sub-sequence is
-   followed.
-The Closing Connection for that sub-sequence is the Control Connection for the other Interface.
-If the sub-sequence fails, this sequence has failed.
-Otherwise, it has succeeded.

 5. The sequence is now complete, and has succeeded or failed.